 You will meet with the doctors and health care providers on your team, and they will do a complete history and physical.
 Based on your history, overall health, age, and other factors, they will prescribe FDA-approved medications to help you through the withdrawal process.

 Your doctor will prescribe one or a combination of medications to be administered:

 - Orally (pill, tablet, or capsule)

 - Intramuscularly (injection)

-The FDA has approved medications for treatment of cravings and withdrawal symptoms.
+The FDA has approved medications for the treatment of cravings and withdrawal symptoms.
 For example, the generic drugs buprenorphine, methadone, and naltrexone (brand name Vivitrol) may be prescribed to ease the symptoms of opioid withdrawal and curb drug cravings.

-In conjunction with your MAT, your doctor and recovery team will recommend other therapies and treatments as well, which may include individual and group therapy, nutrition and diet counseling, exercise and other therapies — hence the name medication assisted treatment.
+In conjunction with your MAT, your doctor and recovery team will recommend other therapies and treatments as well, which may include individual and group therapy, nutrition and diet counseling, exercise, and other therapies — hence the name medication-assisted treatment.

 MAT is designed to ease withdrawal symptoms so you and your recovery team can work on the deeper reasons behind your substance use and help you identify triggers and develop strategies to cope with temptation and prevent relapse.